 But how did we keep track of all of the bands performing during the Airwaves festival?
 They had a free phone app, which we found indispensable.
 It helped us plan each day around the bands that were playing, and we could sort our searches by artist or by venue.
 There was also a map to point you in the right direction of the desired venue from your current location.

-When we found an artist we were interested in, we bookmarked them.
+When we came across an artist we wanted to see, we bookmarked them.
 Then the app would set off an alarm 15 minutes in advance to tell us when and where they were playing.
 You could also share your musical choices with others – a great way to meet up with friends throughout the festival!
 The app also warned us if a venue was at capacity, so we didn’t waste time standing outside freezing in a line-up if we had no chance of getting in.

 I only had two issues with the app – not all of the musical acts had a genre associated with them, which made it hard for us to decide whether they would be to our taste or not.
 I also wish that the app could search by musical genre, as there were many rap and hip-hop bands that Mark and I weren’t particularly interested in seeing.
 In order to know what type of music each performer played, you had to click on each one individually.
 Otherwise, we found the app well-designed and crucial for planning.